THE PEOPLE WHO MAKE THE LIVING NEW DEAL RUN

 SHAINA POTTS, Research Assistant & Gatekeeper email@example.com

-Shaina is a doctoral student in Geography at the University of California, Berkeley.
-She studies the geography of finance, focusing on the intersection of finance, politics, and space.
+Shaina is a doctoral student in Geography at the University of California, Berkeley, who studies the geography of finance, focusing on the intersection of finance, politics, and space.
 She is pursuing a dissertation on the relationship between transnational finance, state authority, and class structure in post-default Argentina.
 She handled data entry and database management for the Living New Deal from 2010 to 2014, and was essential to building our archive and map in a critical period of growth.

 TERRY DIGGS, Advisor firstname.lastname@example.org